NavigationContentFooter

 Setting up SSL Offloading via API

-SSL offloading describes a pattern where the Load Balancer terminates encrypted connections at the frontend (decrypting incoming traffic), with the intention to forward it unencrypted to the backend servers.
+SSL offloading describes a pattern where the Load Balancer terminates encrypted connections at the frontend (decrypting incoming traffic), to forward it unencrypted to the backend servers.
 This effectively “offloads” the work of decrypting traffic from the backend server to the Load Balancer.

 You can read more about SSL offloading, compared to SSL bridging or passthrough, in our dedicated documentation